Nebukam/PCGExtendedToolkit/_sources/doc-misc/debug/debug.md

 At the time of writing, there are three main debug nodes:
 1. {% include lk id='Draw Attributes' %}
 1. {% include lk id='Draw Edges' %}
-1. {% include lk id='Draw Custom Graph' %}

-`Draw Edges` and `Draw Custom Graph` are specific to Edges & Custom Graph, however {% include lk id='Draw Attributes' %} is designed to work with any input.
+`Draw Edges` is specific to Edges & Clusters, however {% include lk id='Draw Attributes' %} is designed to work with any input.